 Our Topic work this half-term is The Romans

 This topic has a strong focus on History but also covers aspects of, Maths, Art/D&T, Drama, Music and ICT learning objectives.
 It gives children a chance to take ownership over their own learning.
 We will be specifically liking our English work to Topic, focusing on instructions and persuasive letters.

-In Science, our work will revolve around the theme of 'States of Matter'.
+In Science, our work will revolve around the theme of 'Animals including humans'.

-We will focus on Solids, liquids and gases.
-We will look at the particle structure of these states and how they change when heated or melted.
+We will focus on the digestive system and teeth.
+We will look why humans have different teeth and what they are used for.
 Children will use their skills and knowledge to organise and carry out experiments and investigations themselves, both independently and working in groups.

-In English, we will initially, be looking at how to write instructions.
+In English, we will initially, be focusing on reconnecting with the children.
+We will look at different books and how they link to our current life.
+We will then be looking at how to write instructions.
 We will then move on to persuasive letters.
 Throughout, children will also develop theirs writing and editing skills.
 Children will be developing their writing throughout and will apply and develop their punctuation, grammar and spelling strategies.
 As well as reading and responding to a variety of texts, there will be plenty of opportunity for children to engage in drama and discussion.